This generation is an evil generation;

 Today’s Lenten Reflection

-The words from Jesus in today’s Gospel may seem a bit harsh, but at their root they are words of great hope.
-The “sign” of Jonah being in the belly of a whale for three days prefigured Jesus’ resurrection after three days – certainly a sign worthy of celebration.
-But Christ’s message was also clear in calling out an evil generation who continuously demands a “sign” while at the same time rejecting faith.
+The words from Jesus in today’s Gospel may seem harsh to some but there does exist a strong root of hope in them.
+The sign of Jonah being in the belly of a whale for three days prefigured Jesus’ resurrection after three days, the conquering of sin and death – certainly a worthy sign for celebration.

 Day 7 Lenten Meditation

-Merciful God, we thank You for Your generosity and Your compassion.
-We promise to do our part and to be a force of good in the world through our faith.
-Please continue to be our Source of Light while we remain steadfast in shining ours in darkness.
-We humbly ask that You use all our fear and failures to bring us ever closer to You in the process.
+Merciful God, we thank You for Your generosity, patience, and compassion.
+We promise to do our part, to grow in faith through prayer and to seek more of You and less of what the world is offering.
+We pray to be bright forces of light in this darkened world through our growing faith in You.
+Please continue to be our Source of strength and comfort as we push ahead and strive for heavenly and pious things in our lives.
+In our efforts, Lord, we humbly ask that You use all our fears and failures for Your greater glory.
 We pray this all in Your good and holy Name, Amen.

 Today’s suggested Penance